Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 Recap: How to tell the difference between customer service and customer support

-Customer service encompasses all the best practices, processes, and values that underpin your interactions with customers, while customer support deals mainly in solving technical customer problems.
+Customer service encompasses all the processes and values that underpin your customer interactions, while customer support deals mainly in solving technical customer problems.

 In some smaller businesses, the responsibility for customer service and support will often fall to the same person.
-For other businesses, customer service and support will each have their own dedicated team.
+Larger companies will have separate teams.

-However your business is organized, your success will depend on respecting the differences while delivering both in an integrated way.
+Either way, success depends on respecting the differences while delivering both in an integrated way.

 Up next